-This model is usually installed beneath a kitchen cabinet and is a popular option for those who don’t have a big kitchen but still want something stylish that also provides good ventilation while cooking.
+This under cabinet range hood is usually installed beneath a kitchen cabinet and is a popular option for those who don’t have a big kitchen but still want something stylish that also provides good ventilation while cooking.

-Much like wall-mount hood ranges, they are positioned directly above the gas stove and essentially perform the same role, removing any toxic fumes created while cooking.
+Much like wall-mount hood ranges, an under cabinet range hood is positioned directly above the gas stove and essentially perform the same role as wall-mounted hood ranges and electric ranges, removing any toxic fumes created while cooking.

-You can get both ducted and ductless under-cabinet range hoods.
-The ducted range hoods are hooked up to a piping system that filters out the harmful gasses created while cooking through vents that lead outside, helping to reduce the humidity in the kitchen.
+You can get both a ducted range hood and ductless under-cabinet range hood options.
+The ducted range hood is hooked up to a piping system that filters out the harmful gasses created while cooking through vents that lead outside, helping to reduce the humidity in the kitchen.

 The ductless option of the under-cabinet range hoods looks the same as the ducted model but functions slightly differently.
-Instead of removing the fumes completely from the kitchen, the ductless model filters the air so that it’s safe to breathe and releases it back into the kitchen.
+Instead of removing the fumes completely from the kitchen, the ductless under-cabinet range hood filters the air so that it’s safe to breathe and releases it back into the kitchen.

 Check out our list of the best under cabinet range hoods if this is the kind you need.